go-modules-by-example/index/012_modvendor/README.md

 -->

-## "Vendoring" your module cache
+## "Vendoring" your module download cache

 In a pre-modules world, [vendoring](https://github.com/golang/proposal/blob/master/design/25719-go15vendor.md) was a popular way of sharing your code _and it's dependencies_ with others, without requiring network access beyond cloning the source code repository.

-In a modules world, the module download cache can be used as a higher fidelity source of module dependency.
+In a modules world, the module download cache can be used as a higher fidelity source of module dependencies.

 This example shows you how to "vendor" your module download cache alongside your source code.